aferrero2707/PhotoFlow/README.md

 # Windows and OSX installers

-Up-to-date Windows and OSX installers are available from the [releases](https://github.com/aferrero2707/PhotoFlow/releases) web page
+Up-to-date Windows and OSX installers are available from the [releases](https://github.com/aferrero2707/PhotoFlow/releases) web page.

 # Installing from PPA (Ubuntu Linux and derivate distributions)